5151 Côte-Ste-Catherine, Montreal | T 514.345.2627

 2. Books must have been written in English or French, have an ISBN, and be commercially available to the public.

-3. Electronic books are eligible provided they become commercially available in their final form during the eligibility period, and that they meet all of the other criteria listed here.
+3. Electronic books are eligible provided they become commercially available in their final form during the eligibility period, and that they meet all the other criteria listed here.

 5. Requirement for non-resident authors: A book by an author who does not meet the residency requirement as defined above (#4) may be submitted, but it must also have Quebec as a significant theme.